 In a recent interview with Dr. Claudia Henschke of Mount Sinai Hospital, she lays it out to be this straight forward.
 Dr. Henschke and her colleagues introduced CT scans as an alternative to chest x-rays in the early 1990s.
-CT scans can detect cancer much earlier, and since a high percent of those who die of lung cancer could have been saved with early detection, CT scans have been instrumental in lowering lung cancer fatalities.
+CT scans can detect cancer much earlier, and since a high percentage of those who die of lung cancer could have been saved with early detection, CT scans have been instrumental in lowering lung cancer fatalities.

 So, who gets tested?
-According to the American Cancer Association, you should get a low dose CT scan of your lungs if you are considered a high risk patient which includes people who are 55 to 74 years and in fairly good health, have a smoking history equivalent to a pack a day for 30 years, and currently smoke or have quit within the past 15 years.
+According to the American Cancer Association, you should get a low dose CT scan of your lungs if you are considered a high-risk patient which includes people who are 55 to 74 years and in fairly good health, have a smoking history equivalent to a pack a day for 30 years, and currently smoke or have quit within the past 15 years.
 These parameters can include healthy people who don’t suffer from any visible health issues.

 Regardless of whether or not people think they are sick, it is recommended to get tested anyways.
 At Doctors Imaging we provide low dose CT lung screenings for only $99.

-There is some concern to the use of CT screenings because the images obtained are so detailed and clear.
+There is some concern about the use of CT screenings because the images obtained are so detailed and clear.
 These scans can indicate the smallest of noncancerous nodules causing some medical professionals to worry about the unnecessary attention the CT scans will cause.
 These concerns are minimized by having qualified physicians involved with their patients in health care decisions.
 However, the real question is how many lives can these screenings save?
-Of the 200,000 people diagnosed every year, early detection can often cure to a high percentage..
+Of the 200,000 people diagnosed every year, early detection can often cure a high percentage.